Most big U.S. banks pass Fed's stress test, boosting shareholder payouts

 The Fed's checks on the quality of risk management and capital planning "are driving improvements in governance, infrastructure and controls" at the banks, he added.

 At least one bank each year has failed to have its capital plan approved since the Fed began issuing pubic verdicts in 2012.
-Those that have failed in the past, including Ally Financial Inc (ALLY.N) and Citigroup Inc (C.N), passed this year, as did those that previously received "conditional" approvals, like Bank of America Corp (BAC.N).
+Those that have failed in the past, including Ally Financial Inc and Citigroup Inc, passed this year, as did those that previously received "conditional" approvals, like Bank of America Corp.

 Morgan Stanley's conditional approval on Wednesday was the result of "material weaknesses" in the way it designs and models stressful scenarios.
 Morgan Stanley has until Dec.
 29 to resubmit its capital plan and rectify those shortcomings.